wp-plugins/amazing-hover-effects/readme.txt

 Amazing Hover Effects is an impressive hover effects collection, powered by pure CSS3 and iHover, no dependency.
 76+ effects to choose and 5 styles.

-You can easily add hover effects using an image & embed them in separate page post or widgets.
+You can easily add hover effects using an image & embed them in separate page post or widgets via amazing shortcode builder.

 See live demo here: http://demo.wpeffects.com/amazing-hover-effects/